-The site is at the unsignalized intersection of E 36th St (minor thoroughfare) and Spencer St (local) and is located in a wedge inside Route 4.
-The subject property is within the limits of the 36th Street Transit Station Area Plan.
+The site is at the unsignalized intersection of E 36th Street (minor thoroughfare, city maintained) and N McDowell Street (local, city maintained).
+The site is in a corridor inside Route 4 and is within the limits of the 36th Street Transit Station Area Plan and is in close proximity to several CIP projects including the Tryon Street-36th Street Streetscape Project, Cross Charlotte Trail, and XCLT Matheson to Craighead.